 Green behaviours reflect safe and healthy sexual development.
 They are displayed between children or young people of similar age or developmental ability.
-They are reflective of natural curiosity, experimentation, consensual activities and positive choices
+They are reflective of natural curiosity, experimentation, consensual activities and positive choices information.

-Green behaviours provide opportunities to give positive feedback and additional information.
+Green behaviours provide opportunities to give positive feedback and additional curiosity about the differences between boys and girls